observerly/dusk/README.md

 # Dusk 🌑

-Dusk is a Go library for calculating astronomical twilight, the lunar phase and the rise and set times of the moon and sun.
+Dusk is a minimal dependency Go library for calculating astronomical twilight, the lunar phase and the rise and set times of the moon and sun.

 ## Installation